Last updated: March 26, 2026

 Integrating applications, systems, and data is the foundation for business process integration (BPI).
 Integrations can help to streamline processes by automating the ones that are currently happening manually.
 This can increase operational efficiency and productivity.
 BPI is especially significant for supply chain management as many of the processes are still paper-based and happen manually.

 The best way to go about integrating business processes is to start with the one that is really causing you to lose money due to current inefficient procedures.
-Once the concept is proven and you see the benefits of the solution, you can go back to your strategy document to plan what are the next processes that you want to improve.
+Once the concept is proven and you see the benefits of the solution, you can go back to your strategy document to plan what the next processes are that you want to improve.

 Security must be your number one priority when you connect with external parties and share business-critical information with them.
 This has been one of the key concerns of all our customers.